nithinbharathi/C-Mini-Project/README.md

-ExpenseTracker
+## ExpenseTracker

-A console app that helps us keep track of personal budgets and expenses.
+An interactive console app that helps us keep track of personal budgets and expenses.